aliyazedd/aliyazedd/README.md

 There are some  projects I've worked on:

-Free to check out my GitHub repositories for  projects and code examples.
+Feel free to check out my GitHub repositories for  projects and code examples.

 ## Contact Me